The Big Question: What is the contribution you will make in life?

 The Creating Your Mission Exercise

-Without any further ado, use the link below to download the Mission Worksheet and do the exercise.
+Without further ado, use the link below to download the Mission Worksheet and go through the exercise.
 Once you have completed it, take some time to review your Vision, Purpose, and Mission together.
 How do they sound?
 Is it a cohesive monolith?
 How does it make you feel?
 Enjoy it.
 It’s the fruit of your work and effort.
 Once you are happy with all three, move on to the next step, Create Your Goals.

 Do you have any feedback, suggestions, comments or ideas about the Self-Growth Journey Program?
 Or perhaps, you’d like to leave a testimonial for others to see?
 If so, please visit the feedback and testimonials page and let me know your thoughts.
 Thank you!